Goos/viewtiful/README.md

             /*
             * The mandatory init-method, which usually begins with
             * this._super(); to call the super-class' init method,
-            * in order to inherit its' initialization process, such
+            * in order to inherit its' initialization process, which
-            * as to set up the DOM-nodes (as seen in the next method).
+            * includes setting up the DOM-nodes (as seen in the next
+            * method).
             */
         },
         drawDOM: function() {
             /*
-             * The drawDOM()-method defines what DOM-nodes should
+             * The drawDOM()-method defines the DOM-structure of
-             * be defined, and is usually written as
+             * the view, and uses the jQuery DOM-parser as follows
              * this.DOM = $("<DOMElement></DOMElement>").
             */
         },
             /*
-             * the rest of the methods, which are all inherited when
+             * Followed by your own, optional methods, which are all inherited when
              * extending an object.
 As an example, the View-class has a
              * native addSubView()-method, which can be overridden by
              * simply defining another method with the same name on the